grapefruitjs/grapefruit/README.md

 As of right now there are no grapefruit plugins; however, here is a list of some planned plugins that will get some work as soon as gf is stable:

+- UI Pack
 - Particle System
+- Achievements
+- Saves and Storage
+- Path Finding
 - Typewriter (for dialog-like text printing)
-- Path Finding
+- Spines and spinal animation

 ## Rendering Engine